tdwg/bdq/tg2/_review/docs/tutorial/index.md

 that form the BDQ standard).
 These are external dependencies and therefore are outside the domain and responsibility of BDQ.

-As noted in the BDQ documentation, many aspects of ‘data quality’ or ‘fitness for use’ cannot be evaluated IF no authority exists to which to evaluate data values.
+As noted in the BDQ documentation, many aspects of 'data quality’ or 'fitness for use’ cannot be evaluated IF no authority exists to which to evaluate data values.

 BDQ details the structure and format of source authorities as follows